google/contentbox/README.md

 * Repository and UI to store and distribute content in a scalable, simple and consistent way
 * Metadata to organize and discover content through search
-* Sign-in and subscription s to particular content
+* Sign-in and subscriptions to particular content
 * Content Update process, and user alerts
 * Metrics of content usage and behaviour User and content Admin: accounts and permissions
 * Web Mobile Friendly (Tablets and CellPhones)